 Most Stolen Cars

-Like with the most popular cars in each state, insurers also keep an eye on which are the most stolen.
+Like with the most popular cars in each state, providers also keep an eye on which are the most stolen.
 Owning a car that thieves frequently target may result in higher comprehensive coverage rates.
 In Georgia, these were 2021’s most stolen vehicles:

 - 2006 Ford Pick-Up (Full Size)